jmersonuo/jmersonuo.github.io/Activities/SoundAltTextAndFonts.md

 Now let's add some UI to make it easier to get to each location.

-1. Near the top of the `<body>` we can add three buttons.
+1. Near the top of the `<body>` we can add three buttons, where it says "Insert the button elements here".
 One for each marker:
    ```html
       <button class='fly' id='PortlandButton'>Jump to Portland</button>
       <button class='fly' id='LondonButton'>Jump to London</button>
       <button class='fly' id='YellowstoneButton'>Jump to Yellowstone</button>
    ```
-   These are all styled by the `.fly` class which was already added.
+   These are all styled by the `.fly` class which was already added to the `css` in the `head` for you.
     <p align="center">
     <img src= "Images/6-Buttons.JPG">
     </p>